gcovr/gcovr/doc/source/output/html.rst

 start by copying the part you want to modify from
-`the existing default theme templates <https://github.com/gcovr/gcovr/tree/main/src/gcovr/formats/html/default>`_ , `the existing github theme templates <https://github.com/gcovr/gcovr/tree/main/src/gcovr/formats/html/github>`_. or  `the existing github theme templates <https://github.com/gcovr/gcovr/tree/main/src/gcovr/formats/html/common>`_.
+`the existing default theme templates <https://github.com/gcovr/gcovr/tree/main/src/gcovr/formats/html/default>`_ , `the existing github theme templates <https://github.com/gcovr/gcovr/tree/main/src/gcovr/formats/html/github>`_. or  `the existing common templates <https://github.com/gcovr/gcovr/tree/main/src/gcovr/formats/html/common>`_.
 Keep in mind the template context data that is passed to these templates *MAY* change between release versions.